 The Xbox Series X offers support for up to 120fps and 8K resolution.

-As for games, the next-gen console promises support for up to 120fps and 8K resolution, although it’s unlikely to achieve both at the same time.
-The goal is to provide a consistent 60fps at 4K, which current-gen consoles like the Xbox One X and PlayStation 4 Pro struggle to achieve, in some cases even at 1080p.
+As for games, the next-gen console can support up to 120fps and 8K resolution, although it’s unlikely to achieve both simultaneously.
+The goal is to provide a consistent 60fps at 4K, which current-gen consoles like the Xbox One X and PlayStation 4 Pro struggle to achieve even at 1080p.

-Microsoft is also introducing hardware accelerated ray tracing on the 2020 Xbox, which will improve real-time rendering of light and shadows.
-On PCs ray tracing is limited to high-end GPUs like the Nvidia RTX 2080 series, which alone can cost more than a new gaming console.
+Microsoft also introduced hardware-accelerated ray tracing on the Xbox Series X, which improves the real-time rendering of light and shadows.
+On PCs, ray tracing is limited to high-end GPUs like the Nvidia RTX 2080 series, which alone can cost more than a new gaming console.
 You’ll also need a TV or a monitor with a high refresh rate and high resolution to take advantage of Xbox Series X’s great visuals.

-To house all this powerful new Xbox hardware, the console’s physical size has increased dramatically.
+To house all this powerful new Xbox hardware, the console’s physical size has ballooned.
 The Xbox Series X resembles a small PC tower that’s approximately 6 inches by 6 inches at the base, and 18 inches tall.
 It also features a perforated top with a powerful (but quiet) fan inside.
 According to Microsoft, its size and highly engineered airflow design will guarantee minimal noise while gaming.
+We found that to be true in our review as well.
+The console stayed mostly silent even after a few hours of gaming.

-With this information, the Xbox Series X already looks to be a herculean console that will more than hold its own against the latest from its long-time rival Sony PlayStation.
+The Xbox Series X is a herculean console that will more than hold its own against the latest from its long-time rival Sony PlayStation.

 New Xbox Series X features

-One new Xbox feature that is all but confirmed for the new console is Microsoft’s new cloud streaming platform Project xCloud.
+One new Xbox feature is Microsoft’s new cloud streaming service, included as part of Xbox Game Pass Ultimate.
 Similar to and Google Stadia or Geforce Now, it allows you to stream games from the cloud onto your console, PC, or smartphone.
 This allows you to bypass download, install, and update times to hop right into the game.

-Once those games are installed, the upgraded SSD should drastically reduce load times in-game.
-While it is a hair shy of the speeds offered by the PS5’s new storage option, it does have a slightly larger capacity so it should fit more games.
-Either way, it’s a massive upgrade from current-gen consoles that will be felt in every game — new or old.
+Once games are installed, the upgraded SSD should drastically reduce load times in-game vs the HDDs of older-gen Xbox consoles.
+While it is a hair shy of the PS5’s new storage option’s speeds, it does have a slightly larger capacity, so it should fit more games.
+Either way, it’s a massive upgrade from current-gen consoles that will be felt in every new or old game.

 The Xbox Series X can add HDR and improve framerates of Xbox One and Xbox 360 games.

-The Xbox Series X isn’t the only new console in the 2020 Xbox lineup, with the cheaper all-digital Xbox Series S releasing at the same time.
-And for gamers on a budget (or without a 4K TV), it looks like a much better buy.
+The Xbox Series X isn’t the only new console in the 2020 Xbox lineup, with the cheaper all-digital Xbox Series S also now available.
+It looks like a much better buy for gamers on a budget (or without a 4K TV).

 The Xbox Series S has the same CPU as the Xbox Series X, but with a much less powerful GPU.
 The console is still more powerful than an Xbox One X, but targets 60fps at 1440p instead of native 4K like the Xbox Series X. It can still be upscaled to 4K, and supports framerates of up to 120fps.